Be in the front row for keynote speakers who will share their perspectives on the future of payments.

 Author of Digital Darwinism and the EVP, Head of Innovation for Zenith Media, Goodwin shares his understanding of new technology, behaviors and platforms to ideate and implement solutions.

-Managing Director of the FinTech Forge, and founder of the Bank Innovators Council, Nicols has been internationally recognized as a leading voice for innovation, strategy and leadership.
+Managing Director of FinTech Forge, and founder of the Bank Innovators Council, Nicols has been internationally recognized as a leading voice for innovation, strategy and leadership.

 Gain an affirmative outlook with the CEO of SoulPancake, an inspiring entertainment company Mogharabi co-founded with actor Rainn Wilson that creates daily positive, socially conscious videos about human connection.